top of page

 Cupping

 Cupping or Myofascial Decompression, is a form of myofascial release.
-Based on concepts from Traditional Chinese Medicine (TCM) and Acupuncture, myofascial decompression works to release adhesions and movement restrictions for improved movement, circulation, and nutrient exchange.
+Based on concepts from Traditional Chinese Medicine (TCM) and acupuncture, myofascial decompression works to release adhesions and movement restrictions for improved movement, circulation, and nutrient exchange.
 From a western medical perspective, cups are used to facilitate connective tissue change, release trigger point spasms, improve myofascial integrity, and reduce scar tissue adhesions.

 bottom of page